 Where Did I Get the Idea to Grill Orange Cupcakes in an Orange?

 The idea for these orange cupcakes made in an orange came from Sylvia, a friend/reader.
-Sylvia left a comment on my packing peanut post saying, “I was talking to a park ranger about outdoor cooking once and he mentioned a great way to make a cupcake-like thing at a campsite — bake a spice cake mix in a hollowed out orange over coals or fire (I can’t remember which).”
+Sylvia said, “I was talking to a park ranger about outdoor cooking once and he mentioned a great way to make a cupcake-like thing at a campsite — bake a spice cake mix in a hollowed out orange over coals or fire (I can’t remember which).”
 As soon as I saw her comment, I knew making cupcakes in an orange was in my future.

 I had no plans to go camping, but I figured a grill was the second best thing.